The Pathways Clearinghouse defines interventions based on the services offered to the intervention group but not offered to the comparison group.

 Employment that is partially or fully paid for by an external funder (not the employer).

-Jobs that are meant to integrate those who have been out of the workforce (for example, former prisoners) into the community.
+Jobs that are meant to integrate those who have been out of the workforce (for example, people who were formerly incarcerated) into the community.
 They can be paid or unpaid.

 Unpaid work experience